cds-amal/txtx/docs/developer/CODING_PRINCIPLES.md

 ## Living Document

-This guide is based on successful patterns from the 2024 refactoring.
+This guide is based on successful patterns from the lsp/doctor development.
 As we discover new patterns or improvements, this document should be updated to reflect current best practices.

 Remember: **Good architecture makes the code tell a story**.
 Each module should have a clear narrative that any developer can follow.